May 26, 2023Review Recipe

-This grilled corn on the cob recipe will show you the best way to grill corn on the cob.
-It’s the perfect way to cook everyone’s favorite summer classic drenched in melted butter and your favorite seasonings, and it goes great with any BBQ meal.
+This grilled corn on the cob recipe will show you the best way to BBQ corn.
+It’s the perfect way to cook everyone’s favorite summer classic drenched in melted butter and your favorite seasonings, and it goes great with any barbecue meal.

 - 4-6 ears of fresh corn on the cob

 - Salt and butter to taste (or other preferred seasonings)

 When selecting fresh corn on the cob, try to find ears of corn whose silks still seem moist.

 SPICY: Add a sprinkle of chili powder to add a kick to your corn.

 HERBS AND SPICES: If you want to add a slightly different flavor, pick a couple of your favorite seasonings or fresh herbs to sprinkle on your corn after grilling.